mgolafshar/kickstartR/README.md

 Installation
 ------------
- The development version of kickstartR can easily be downloaded from GitHub using the `devtools` package.
+ The development version of kickstartR can be downloaded from GitHub using the `devtools` package.

 ```
 # install.packages("devtools")